galguibra/galguibra/README.md

 ### Python

-These samples were written to help process, analyze, and visualize ordinal, Likert-scale data from a series of REDCap surveys.
+&emsp; &emsp; These samples were written to help process, analyze, and visualize ordinal, Likert-scale data from a series of REDCap surveys.
 The pre-existing data management system only made the data available in raw CSV files—each measure, timepoint, and participant record completely unlinked—so it needed a lot of processing before I could work with it effectively.
+Likewise, because of the non-Gaussian distribution of the data, differently shaped distributions across factor levels, and very small sample sizes *within* factor levels, most typical statistical tools like, say, an ANOVA, wouldn't be valid.
+In particular, one factor level had only seven observations, so I needed a test that was permuted and non-parametric, with few assumptions about central tendency and variance between distributions.

+#### Batch CSV Loader

+&emsp; &emsp; I coded the load_csv module to handle the majority of that process on its own, and to prepare datasets for easy collation and merging during later steps in the analysis process.

+#### Permuted, Non-Parametric Hypothesis Testing

+&emsp; &emsp; .

 ### Excel

-As for the Excel samples, I wrote them as part of a user-friendly data dashboard for people on the project team who might not be familiar with and/or comfortable using more formal database applications.
+&emsp; &emsp; As for the Excel samples, I wrote them as part of a user-friendly data dashboard for people on the project team who might not be familiar with and/or comfortable using more formal database applications.
 I designed the system to auto-update itself based on basic data inputs like participant contact information, study visit dates, survey completion, engagement status, etc., with the back-end machinery in a separate workbook to simplify the front-facing toolkit.
 Complete with recruitment/retention trackers, statistical overviews, information on recent and upcoming follow-ups, and lots of dynamic array functionalities to keep things tidy, it really helped to streamline project data management.